Article I. Purpose

 Section 6.
 Vice President.

-The President may designate a Vice-President to act in his/her absence who shall have all the powers of the President and perform all the duties of the President in the absence of the President, except that, unless the Vice President is a member of the Board of Directors, he or she may not vote on behalf of the President at meetings of the Board of Directors.
-If there shall be more than one vice-president, their respective duties shall be determined by the Board of Directors.
+The President may designate a Vice-President to act in his/her absence who shall have all the powers of the President and perform all the duties of the President in the absence of the President, except that, unless the Vice President is a Director, he or she may not vote on behalf of the President at meetings of the Board of Directors.
+If there shall be more than one Vice-President, their respective duties shall be determined by the Board of Directors.

 Section 7.
 Secretary.